deyan18/AritMath/README.md

 ## Getting Started

-To run ArithMath on your Android device or emulator, follow these steps:
+To run AritMath on your Android device or emulator, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.